Wisconsin State Golf Association

 The Wisconsin State Golf Association (WSGA) is a 501(c)6 organization comprising member golf clubs and individual golfing members located in the state of Wisconsin.
 The WSGA is directed by a statewide Board of Directors, while the daily affairs are managed by a full-time executive director and an administrative staff.
+In 1964, the WSGA established the Wisconsin Golf Hall of Fame.

 Tournaments

 The WSGA annually conducts 14 tournaments and championships for players of various skill levels.